 The Administrative Law Judge is an attorney, independent of WSI, who will hear the facts of your claim and make a recommendation to WSI on whether WSI's decision is correct.
 Once an Administrative Law Judge has been appointed, a notice of the date, time, and location of the hearing will be mailed to you.
 You may attend the hearing and testify, and you may also bring witnesses or other evidence you have which supports your claim.
 You may hire an attorney to represent you during the hearing process (payment of attorney fees is explained below).
 Your employer may also attend the hearing.

 Prior to the hearing, WSI's attorneys may contact you for additional information, and they may send you written questions to answer.
 This may take anywhere from a few weeks to a few months, depending on the complexity of the case.
 If you have an attorney, he or she will work with you and answer most questions.
-If you do not have an attorney and do not understand any part of the process, you should contact the WSI lawyer assigned to your case or your claims analyst.
+If you do not have an attorney and do not understand any part of the process, you should contact the WSI lawyer assigned to your case or your claims adjuster.

 District Court Appeal

-In an appeal to the District Court, the District Court judge will review the documents contained in WSI's file and make a determination as to whether WSI's findings are supported by the evidence and by the law.
+In an appeal to the District Court, the District Court judge will review the documents contained in WSI's file and make a determination as to whether the Administrative Law Judge’s findings are supported by the evidence and by the law.
 Testimony is not taken, but the judge may ask you and WSI for additional information on the law.
 You and WSI (and your employer if they choose to be involved) will explain to the court, in writing, their positions, and then the judge will make a decision and enter judgment.